Types of camp

 You'll disconnect from technology by focusing on connecting with other campers and staff during your outdoor activities, such as climbing or leading an outdoor trip.
 It might sound crazy, but removing technology can lead to one of your best ever summers.

-Can I choose what type of summer camp I go to?
+Can I choose the type of camp I work at?

 I'm not religious, can I still work at a religious camp?